CampusPulse/event-data-ingest/README.md

 [![see results in vaccine-feed-ingest-results](https://img.shields.io/static/v1?label=see%20results&message=vaccine-feed-ingest-results&color=brightgreen)](https://github.com/CAVaccineInventory/vaccine-feed-ingest-results)

-Pipeline for ingesting nationwide feeds of vaccine facilities.
+Pipeline for ingesting data about housing near RIT.
 ## Contributing

 ### How to